mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 When `weather` is none of the above cases nothing happens.

 We can, however, use a `default` case.
-The statements in the default case are performed if no other cases match:
+The statements after the default case are performed if no other cases match.

+You must also use `break;` after the default case.

 ```java
 switch(weather) {